pastelnetwork/pastel-rpc-doc/README.md

 ## How to generate docs

 Ensure that you have [golang installed](https://golang.org/doc/install) and a working and running `pasteld` instance and that the `pastel-cli` executable is available in `/usr/bin/pastel-cli`(the absolute path to your pastel-cli executable is used in `src/generate_rpc_doc.go`).
+To make `pastel-cli` working, you need to use the correct rpc username and password in `~/.pastel/pastel.conf`(only needed if you're running `pasteld` and `pastel-cli` as different users).
 From the `src` directory simply run `go run generate_rpc_doc.go` and the documentation will be produced for all Pastel RPC calls and styled according to the template in `template.html`.

 ## License